Lucsantosg/CloudLogAnalysis/index.md

 ## Step 2: Set permissions for a user to view logs
-{: #step2}
+{: #step24}

 To control the {{site.data.keyword.loganalysisshort}} actions that a user is allowed to perform, you can assign roles and policies to a user.

 There are two types of security permissions in the {{site.data.keyword.Bluemix_notm}} that control the actions users can do when they work with the {{site.data.keyword.loganalysisshort}} service:

 * Cloud Foundry (CF) roles: You grant a user a CF role to define the permissions that the user has to view logs in a space.
-* IAM roles: You grant a user an IAM policy to define the permissions that the user has to view logs in the account domain, and the permissions that the user has to manage logs that are stored in Log Collection.
+* IAM roles: You grant a user an IAM policy to define the permissions that the user has to view logs in the account domain.

+### Set permissions for a user to view logs in a space domain
+{: #step42a}

 Complete the following steps to grant a user permissions to view logs in a space: